ianschlagel/Applied-Econometrics/bitcoin_dcc_garch/README.md

 # The Duality of Risk and Safety in the Bitcoin Market

 ## 📋 Project Overview
 This research investigates whether Bitcoin acts as a **risk-on asset** or a **safe-haven asset** by analyzing its response to distinct macroeconomic shocks.
-Utilizing a **DCC-GARCH** (Dynamic Conditional Correlation) framework, I test the hypothesis that Bitcoin serves as a "Schelling Point" for systemic risk during banking crises, while behaving as a speculative risk-on asset during general market uncertainty (e.g., the Covid-19 pandemic).
+Utilizing a **DCC-GARCH** (Dynamic Conditional Correlation) framework, I test the hypothesis that Bitcoin serves as a quality asset and "Schelling Point" during banking crises, while behaving as a speculative risk-on asset during general market uncertainty (e.g., the Covid-19 pandemic).

 ### Key Findings
 * **COVID-19 (General Crisis):** Bitcoin correlation with the S&P 500 remained positive (~0.40), confirming its role as a risk-on asset.